Lotverp/Python-Net-Blocker/README.md

 # 🐍 Python Net Blocker 🚫

 **Python Net Blocker** is a GUI application that allows you to block or unblock Internet access for specific applications on Windows.
-It uses Windows firewall rules to manage network traffic.
+It uses Windows Firewall rules to manage network traffic.
 It is a useful tool for those who want to control which applications can access the Internet. 🌐

 ## 📦 Dependencies